Mission-DMX/realtime-fish/README.md

 	* libftdi-dev
 	* pkg-config
 	* liblua5.4-dev

+   If you would also like to run unit tests, you'll also need libboost-test-dev.
 2. Perform a recursive clone of this repository.
 3. Call `gmake` on the root directory of this repo.
 Tip: issue `make -j<ncores> BUILD_MODE=Release` if you're building a release.